-Neither is litigation if you’re bringing a law suit.
-So the plans will cover like a defensive action or if you’re being sued to defend that, but you can’t bring an action under these programs.
+If you don’t use the service, you’re paying for a benefit of no value to you.
+Two, you only get simple services.
+So the critics say that you’re not getting more important services such as business-matter issues, copyrights, appeals, tax preparation—well, that’s not going to usually be covered.
+Neither is litigation if you’re bringing a lawsuit.
+So the plans will cover a defensive action, or if you’re being sued, to defend that, but you can’t bring an action under these programs.
 Another criticism is that you are dealing with less experienced attorneys on these plans and they’re usually not experienced with more challenging litigation.
 One other criticism is that when you’re paying for lower fees and you’re getting less experienced, you’re going to be settling sooner and the documents might be rushed.
-Finally, a lot of the critics will say that, well, you can get a lot of these programs through your homeowner’s insurance program or your auto insurance for the bigger cases.
+Finally, a lot of the critics will say that, well, you can get a lot of these programs through your homeowner’s insurance program or your auto insurance for bigger cases.
 So why would you pay for this plan?
-The last thing I would say is that just because an attorney is in a plan doesn’t mean that you can’t find a cost effective attorney outside the plan.
+The last thing I would say is that just because an attorney is on a plan doesn’t mean that you can’t find a cost-effective attorney outside the plan.

 There are a lot of attorneys outside the legal network who are willing to work with you on a payment plan or just a more competitive rate.
 And that’s really what the legal program provides.
-For me, the pros of a legal plan, the public is getting better access to legal advice through hotlines and, through newsletters.
-But the basic problems can pretty much be resolved by telephone and you’re getting basic legal documents.
+For me, the pros of a legal plan are that the public is getting better access to legal advice through hotlines and through newsletters.
+But the basic problems can pretty much be resolved by telephone, and you’re getting basic legal documents.
 You’re not getting the most complicated documents, but you’ll get simple wills, short correspondences by phone.

 If you need something more involved, you’ll have to go into an attorney’s office through the network, but then the network will give you a discount.
 So take advantage of that.
 So while the service might not be completely covered, it’s still made affordable through the group legal program.

 Research the Plan